The Missing Puzzle Piece:

 * I didn't set up direct links for BOOKS on this page, but you can quickly find them through an online search by title and/or author.

 By far, this is in my opinion one of the most important tools for any parent-- second to the Bible.
-In fact, it's all about Bible verses, but the Scriptures are organized by topic (issues we and our children face everyday) and accompanied by wonderful ideas to assist godly living.
-I use this almost every week!
+Actually, it's full of the Bible, but the Scriptures are organized by topic (issues we and our children face everyday), accompanied by wonderful ideas to assist godly living.
 With older children, you can have them sit down with you and read/apply it together as a team.
-Excellent resource.

 This is a terrific breakfast or dinner devotional.
-Everyone in the family will not only learn something new every day but also be left in awe of God once again.
+Everyone in the family will not only learn something new every day but also be left in awe of God.
 Louie Giglio also has a second devotional like this one, if you like it and want more.

 What a Son Needs from his Mom, by Cheri Fuller

 We are training our son to become an independent young man who is dependent upon the Lord, and as you know, that's a tricky balance.
-Add to that the challenge of training him to be a man after God's own heart, who will one day step into the role of being head of his home, leading with love, selflessness and humility.
+Add to that the challenge of training him to be a man after God's own heart, one day stepping into the role of being head of his own home.
 There are many wonderful books out there, but this is one that a friend suggested years back, and it's been a helpful go-to when I've needed a quick dose of guidance with the mother-son relationship.

 Movies, Audio Adventures & Organizations